hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ### Title and description only

-The title or description should contain the Toast type, e.g., “Success,” if no icon is present.
+The title or description should contain the Toast color type, e.g., “Warning,” if no icon is present.

 <Hds::Toast @color="warning" @icon={{false}} @onDismiss={{this.noop}} as |T|>
   <T.Title>Warning: the action could not be completed</T.Title>